serendave/my-budget/README.md

 A budget app that allows to add or remove incomes and expenses,
 calculate overall budget and view it in different currencies.

-For use, download the source code and run "npm start".
+For use, download the source code and run "npm install" and "npm start" or "yarn" and "yarn start".